jacobemcken/jacobemcken.github.io/_posts/2024-01-19-social-media-etiquette-and-ai.md

 Another interesting idea I would love to see explored, is limiting the amount of "publishing" likes, re-posts, etc., each day (or some other interval).
 It would nudge users to reflect by questioning themselves:
-Is Donalds latest crazy comment important enough for me to use my limited amount of interactions?
+Is Donald's latest crazy comment important enough for me to use my limited amount of interactions?
 ... or should I save it for the cat video
 ... or my sister's bachelor party tonight.